Arab American literature: Common themes

 The Civil Rights and Black Power movements of the 1960s forwarded an atmosphere of acceptance for ethnic literature.
 Meanwhile, the second and third wave of Muslim Arab immigrants politicized the Arab American community.
 The resulting literature included both works of nostalgic celebration and critical exploration of Arab American identity and culture.
 Examples of the former include Sam Hamod's poem “Dying with the Wrong Name” and Eugene Paul Nassar's Wind of the Land.
-Examples of the latter include Elmaz Abinader's Children of the Roojme: A Family's Journey from Lebanon as well as Naomi Shehab Nye's collection of poetry.
+Examples of the latter include Elmaz Abinader's Children of the Roojme: A Family's Journey from Lebanon as well as Naomi Shihab Nye's collection of poetry.
 Joseph Geha's Through and Through: Toledo Stories, the first Arab American work of fiction, also approached aspects of Arab American culture through an analytical perspective.
 Editors Gregory Orfalea and Sharif Elmusa's anthology Grape Leaves: A Century of Arab-American Poetry supports the rise of self-critique, while also representing the first comprehensive text that introduces Arab American culture to non-Arab audiences.
 Moreover, Arab Americans with a raised awareness about political issues following the immigration of second and third wave Arab Americans began including them in their writing.

 Later Arab American authors extended the critical eye onto the Arab world itself, with writers like Etel Adnan demonstrating this new literary trend of self-critique.
 The anthology Food for Our Grandmothers, edited by Joanna Kadi, employs this critical method to gender dynamics in Arab American culture.
 Albeit not the first feminist work, it acts as a space that simultaneously gives Arab women the chance to craft their own version of female empowerment and tackles preconceived notions of gender oppression in Western audiences.
 It highlights the urgency of the other problems Arab women encounter besides Arab misogyny.

 Contemporary literature interrogates the politics of racial categorization and minority alienation in the U.S., such as works by Lawrence Joseph, Diana Abu-Jaber, and Pauline Kaldas.
 A theme also present in modern-day Arab American literature is the search for a stable home and belonging amidst the multifacetedness of Arab American identity.
 Works by Palestinian authors like Nathalie Handal further present the theme of exile in their writing.
 A novel addition to Arab American literary style is spoken word poetry, as exemplified by poet Suheir Hammad.